Actor Conformance to Non-Isolated Protocols

 Problem

 When working with Swift concurrency, you might need to conform actor-isolated types to protocols that aren’t isolated.
+This is the most common case:

 The problem is that synchronous protocols are called freely from outside the actor.
 However, the actor is expected to prevent parallel execution, which requires calls from the outside to be asynchronous.
 This is so they can be suspended and wait for exclusive access.
 So the protocol should be instead: